 The road meanders around Cardigan and Boughton Bays while passing through small towns.

 At Rollo Bay West, turn right onto Hwy 2 and proceed northeast.
 Surrounded by the Souris River, Colville Bay and farmland, Souris is the largest centre in Eastern Kings County.
 The ferry to the Magdalen Islands leaves from here.
 About 12km from Souris, you’ll reach Basin Head.
 Here there’s a spectacular golden sand beach, which sings when you walk on it.

+North Lake is the self proclaimed Tuna Fishing Capital of the World.
+On a clear day you may see the tuna boats off in the distance in the Gulf of St Lawrence.
 At the junction of Hwys 16 and 336 you can take a side trip down into Greenwich or decide to continue on to the town of St Peters.
 And, at Tracadie Cross, turn right on Route 219 and head for Rustico for your overnight stop.

 CanaDream Club Partners:

 There’s so much to see and do on the northern shores of Queens County – this is where author Lucy Maud Montgomery based her famous "Anne of Green Gables" novels.
 It's also where you’ll find Prince Edward Island National Park.
 The Park itself is home to sand dunes, barrier islands and sand spits, beaches, sandstone cliffs, wetlands and forests.

 The Park also features Green Gables, part of L.M.
 Montgomery’s Cavendish National Historic Site, and Dalvay-by-the-Sea National Historic Site.